wisemen-digital/vue-project-template/README.md

 ```

 ### GitHub Actions
-If you are using GitHub actions, make sure to included the following settings
+If you are using GitHub actions, make sure to included the following settings.
+Note that these secrets also have to be added to your GitHub secrets.
 ```yaml
 - uses: actions/checkout@v3
   with: